What does a Surgery Technician do?

 Qualifications

-- Certification as a Surgical Technologist (CST) is preferred.
+- Certified Surgical Technologist (CST) certification required.

 Is becoming a Surgery Technician a good career path?